 - Decoration Restrictions

-- No Fabric or cloth of any kind can hang from a wall (curtains or drapes are OK)
+- No Fabric or cloth of any kind can hang from a wall (curtains over windows are ok with NFPA 701 certification)

 - No items hanging from ceilings, lights, exit signs, pipes, or sprinkler heads

 - Wall coverings (posters, pictures, etc.) cannot exceed 25% of exposed wall surface

 - No Light Duty Extension Cords (pictured below) – Only UL approved, heavy gauge extension cords with 3-prong connections are permitted.

 - Outlets should not be overloaded – each outlet can safely handle one UL approved multi-plug surge protector.